bobtfish/AWSnycast/README.md

  * fall - optional, how many checks need to fail in a row to become unhealthy.
 Default 2
  * every - required, how often in seconds to run the healthcheck
  * config - optional, A hash of keys/values for the specific healthcheck type you are using
+ * run_on_healthy - optional.
+An array holding a script/command to run when the healthcheck becomes healthy.
+ * run_on_unhealthy - optional.
+An array holding a script/command to run when the healthcheck becomes unhealthy.

 ### ping